OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/concepts/stylus-cache-manager.md

 The core component of our caching strategy is the [CacheManager contract](https://github.com/OffchainLabs/stylus-contracts/blob/c51ab1dc90f543caf579600162f77e053984b8cd/src/chain/CacheManager.sol).
 This smart contract manages the cache, interacts with precompiles, and determines which contracts should be cached.
 The CacheManager can hold approximately 4,000 contracts in memory.

 The CacheManager defines how contracts remain in the cache and how they compete with other contracts for cache space.
-Its primary purpose is to manage high initialization costs, ensuring efficient contract activation and usage.
+Its primary purpose is to reduce high initialization costs, ensuring efficient contract activation and usage.
 The contract includes methods for adding and removing cache entries, querying the status of cached contracts, and managing the lifecycle of cached data.

 ### Key features